ottypes/text-unicode/README.md

 type.apply('hi there', [3, {d:5}, '🤖👻💃']) // -> 'hi 🤖👻💃'
 ```

-### Using a rope with text-ot
+### Using a rope with text-unicode

 This library has also been extended to allow you to specify your own fancy rope type, and apply operations efficiently.
 Neato 🌯!
-To use it, you'll need to implement your own rope type:
+To use it, you'll need to implement your own rope type, or use a rope library on npm:

 ```javascript
 const myRopeFns = {